TheZoq2/ZoqRPG/README.md

 ### Configuration
 Spell information is stored in the 'spells' file in the plugin folder.
-The file uses a custom data format to group data together and there are two distinct data types.
-Values and structs.
+The file uses a custom data format to group data together and there are three different data types.
+Strings, numbers and structs.
 Structs contain a chunk of other data while 'values' contain actual data.

 In order to define a new variable you type the name of the variable followed by an `=` sign.

     variable=someValue

-In order to store a data value, the `=` sign should be followed by the desired value followed by a `;` to mark the end of the value.
+In order to store a string value, the `=` sign should be followed by the desired value followed by a `;` to mark the end of the value.

-    maxRange=1000;
+    maxRange=Hello world;

+A lot of things require numbers, so in order to store a number you give the variable a value which could be interpreted as a number, for example 10, or 3.1415

+    pi=3.1415;
+    two=2;

 In order to store a struct of data, the = sign should be followed by a `{` and a `}` at the end of the struct.
 Inside the struct you can put any number of variables of any type you like.